-I am so excited to have Karen McCombie on my blog today to celebrate the release of her new book, The Lost Diary of Sami Star.
+I am excited to have Gill Stewart on my blog today, to celebrate the release of the second book in her Galloway Girls series, Gemma’s Not Sure.

 April was quite a slow reading month for me, but the benefit of lockdown is that I have an opportunity to read all my big hardbacks that are too heavy to carry on my commute!